netscaler/nitrox/README.md

 # Theory of Operation
 1. Containers that form a load-balanced backend for an app are labeled with the same label
-2. Information from the docker API for the labeled containers are used to configure a Netscaler loadbalancer.
+2. Information from the container platform API (host IP and port) for the labeled containers are used to configure a Netscaler loadbalancer.

 # Usage